The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 The Faculty of Arts will implement a hybrid admissions model starting from 2020 entry.
 Students may apply for admission to the Broad-based Programme or to a specific Major Programme.
 The English Language and Literature Major programme offers excellent opportunities for students to develop their

-The Department of English Language and Literature offers students a variety of study routes in the form of Concentrations within the Major, a Double Major Programme (taught along with the Departments of Chinese Language and Literature, Religion and Philosophy, and the Translation, Interpreting and Intercultural Studies) as well as accessible and portable Minor programmes found outside the Department entirely, whereby students may meet alternative career and study interests flexibly as when acquiring training in a foreign language, business and management, international journalism, or the cross-faculty Gender Studies Concentration.
+The Department of English Language and Literature offers students a variety of study routes in the form of Concentrations within the Major, a Double Major Programme (taught along with Chinese Language and Literature; Religion, Philosophy and Ethics; or Translation) as well as accessible and portable Minor programmes found outside the Department entirely, whereby students may meet alternative career and study interests flexibly as when acquiring training in a foreign language, business and management, international journalism, or the cross-faculty Gender Studies Concentration.

 Student Learning Experiences

 In support of the “best student experience” targeted in the HKBU Institutional Strategic Plan, the Department encourages students to enroll in overseas study for one to two semesters.
 The Department urges students to maximize the opportunity of academic exchange experience, including learning about a new culture, improving their English language proficiency, and building and broadening their cross-cultural perspective.
 Students may also join summer internship and short-course overseas programmes organised by the Office of Student Affairs.
 Popular student placements have included work at Disneyland in Florida, the American Red Cross in Atlanta and Chicago, and other worthwhile destinations for overseas study and work in Europe, greater China, and North America.

 The training offered by the English Major programme is both holistic and vigorous in the spirit of whole-person education, allowing our graduates